microsoft/CCF/doc/build_apps/install_bin.rst

 Install
 -------

 CCF releases are available on the `GitHub repository release page <https://github.com/microsoft/CCF/releases/latest>`_.
+It is highly recommended to run `wget` directly on a release candidate with version 2.x.x as the documents are already updated for that version.

 The CCF Debian package (``ccf_<version>_amd64.deb``) contains the libraries and utilities to start a CCF service and build CCF applications.
 CCF can be installed as follows: